arcticlimer/blog/notes/Gaming/games.md

 starships and repair yours during combat, while planning upgrades to your starship on the long run.

+## Noita
+Noita is a very uncommon game, it features a roguelike perma-death mechanic, has the awesome feature of "wand crafting" and is non-linear, you don't just have a single goal or boss for the game, you can explore secret areas, go to parallel worlds or kill secret bosses.

 <!-- ## Caves of Qud -->

 # Multiplayer Shooters